craignicholson/docker-quickstart/03_Orchestration/README.md

 docker swarm unlock-key

-# also we can unlock imediately. if we are still on the manager
+# also we can unlock immediately. if we are still on the manager
+# you will not be prompted for a key or pwd.
 docker swarm udpate autolock=false

 sudo systemctl stop docker